adamchalmers/blog/content/kubernetes-problems.md

 We just went over how a k8s Service lets you address a set of Pods, even when Pods enter or leave that set (e.g. by restarting, or being upgraded).
 If you were thinking "this sounds like load balancing" then congratulations, you were right!

-If you're using a k8s Service to route traffic to your app, then you get basic load balancing for free.
+If you're using a k8s Service to route traffic to your app, then you get basic load balancing[^lb] for free.
 If a pod goes down, the Service will stop routing traffic to it, and start routing traffic to the other pods with the matching labels (probably pods in the same Deployment).
 As long as the other pods in the cluster use the Service's DNS hostname, their requests will be routed to an available Pod.

 ## Problem: I want to accept traffic from outside the cluster